CorentinJGosling/MED-ADHD/README.md

-# Medication's RCT Dataset Curated at Southampton University (MED-EAGG)
+# Medication's RCT Dataset Curated at Southampton University (MED-ADHD)

 ## Description of the database